Sewing collars & leashes with an LK-1900BN bartacking machine

 Fingerguards

 The machine comes with a 74 x 59mm fingerguard (#135-48300).
 There's a smaller 64 x 56.5mm fingerguard (#135-33104.
 I found mine on eBay.).
-It fits the smaller (20mm) bartack clamp.
+It better fits the smaller (20mm) bartack clamp.

 For leashes (box clamps), I haven't tried the fingerguards yet.
 I believe those rectangular guards will work with the square clamps.
-Positioning the leash (shown below) doesn't involve putting your fingers as close to the needle as the collars.
+Positioning the leash doesn't involve putting your fingers as close to the needle as the collars.

 Making collars

 The machine comes with 50 "standard" patterns (shown in the brochure).
-I use those for the collars.
+I use those for collars.
 The following are the details I use:

 The instruction manual (pg 27) explains how to register a standard pattern to a "pattern key."
+While doing that, you'll notice the menu option "standard pattern select."
+That lets you hide all the standard patterns you don't intend to use.
+That's useful, reduces unnecessary information/choices.

 Thread tension

-My thread tension probably won't work for you.
+My exact thread tension probably won't work for you.
 The tension you use will depend on a few things:

 Note: if you have higher thread tension (because the bobbin tension is higher), it will be harder to rip the stitching (with a thread-ripping tool).
 When I started, I made a lot of mistakes (forgetting the D-ring, etc.).
 A looser thread tension is easier to rip.
 I set my bobbin tension lower (which necessitated a lower needle tension for balanced stitches).
 After a few months I made fewer mistakes.
 I increased the bobbin tension (which necessitated higher needle tension).
 I think that works better now.
 I had some bobbin-feeding problems when I had lower tension.
 I think I get better cut thread now too.
 (It's hard to say.
 I changed a couple other things at the same time.
-Be aware that there might be a "too low.").
+Be aware that there may be a "too low" tension.).

 Clamping onto the tri-glide